creativeooze/ip_changer/README.md

 This script can currently be executed only on linux machine, but will be available for windows and mac very soon.
 ```

-## Execution Guidelines
+## Setup Guidelines

 **First clone [this](https://github.com/creativeooze/ip_changer.git) repository**

-Ways of execution can vary for different browsers
+Setup can vary for different browsers

 ## For Firefox